otrv4/otrv4/otrv4.md

 in OTRv3 [3].
 After this, the conversation is authenticated using a deniable authenticated key exchange (DAKE).

-TODO: We don't say which "tag" refers to OTRv4, and we don't mention the "byte identifier" for OTRv4 in the query message.

 ### Requesting conversation with older OTR versions

 Bob might respond to Alice's request or notification of willingness to start a